Tytsjerksteradiel Blooms!

 Ryptsjerk is going to blossom!

-The Ryptsjerk Village Association attended an inspirational evening hosted by Fryslân Bloeit and was inspired to organize a Bloeiweek in their village as well.
-The second informational evening has now taken place, and a small group of enthusiastic people will soon become the nerve center for the Bloeiweek.
-That is exactly the intention: that it is not Dorpsbelangen but a core group that coordinates and maintains an overview.
-They do not organize the activities themselves; that is done by small groups of residents or the local associations.
-This ensures that as many people as possible, young and old, get involved!
+Dorpsbelangen Ryptsjerk attended an inspirational evening hosted by Fryslân Bloeit and was inspired to organize a Bloeiweek in their village as well.
+The second informational evening has now taken place, and a small group of enthusiastic people will soon become the nerve center for Bloeiweek.
+That’s exactly the idea: that it’s not the Village Association but a core group that coordinates and oversees the event.
+They won’t organize the activities themselves—that will be done by small groups of residents or local clubs.
+Health as many people as possible, young and old, involved!

 The ideas currently on the table cover a wide range: from circular street decorations, birdwatching, DIY and dining, and a "Himmeldei" event to a singing workshop.
 As a result, several villagers are already involved in this exploratory phase.
 Fryslân Bloeit can provide support, but this is not mandatory.
 Subsidies are available from the municipality for all villages, and the citizen initiative coordinator can also contribute ideas and offer advice.